Unitary representations of real reductive groups: Coverings of tori

 \begin{definition} Suppose $H$ is a Lie group, $n$ is a positive integer, and

 an element of the group of (one-dimensional) continuous characters of $H$.
 The {\em $\gamma/n$ cover of $H$} is the Lie group

 (Here $\gamma/n$ is for the moment a formal symbol, recording the defining character $\gamma$ and the level $n$ of the cover.
-Despite the absence of $\gamma$ and $n$ in the notation, the group $\widetilde H$ depends very much on both of these values.)
+Despite the absence of $\gamma$ and $n$ in the notation, the group $\widetilde H$ depends very much on both of these values; we write $\widetilde H(\gamma/n)$ when necessary.)
 Projection on the first factor defines a surjective homomorphism to $H$; the kernel is isomorphic (by projection on the second factor) to the group

 (with $\zeta_n = e^{2\pi i/n}$) of $n$th roots of $1$ in ${\mathbb C}^\times$.
 Therefore $\widetilde H$ is an $n$-fold cover of $H$, in the sense that there is a natural short exact sequence

 The subgroup $\langle \zeta_n\rangle$ is central.
 Projection on the second factor defines a group character